Lojtana/Kingdom-Hearts-FM-AP-Tracker/README.md

 # KHArchipelagoTracker
-This is a PopTracker Pack for Kingdom Hearts Final Mix to be used for the multiworld randomizer Archipelago.
+This is a [PopTracker](https://github.com/black-sliver/PopTracker/) Pack for Kingdom Hearts Final Mix to be used for the multiworld randomizer Archipelago.

+## Credits
 Icons were made by [Televo](https://github.com/Televo/kingdom-hearts-recollection) or taken from CoM rips by [GaryCXJk](https://www.spriters-resource.com/submitter/GaryCXJk/).

-## ToDos
-- support for advanced logic
-- overworld map for easier overview of accessible checks